AlanInglis/Majoras_Mask_Blue_Dog/README.md

 Contributions are welcome!
 If you find a bug or have a suggestion for improvement, please create an issue or submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## Acknowledgements

-This project was inspired by the dog race mechanics from a classic Nintendo 64 game found at XXXXXXXXXX.
+This project was inspired by Vidya James YouTube video [Why Majora's Mask's Blue Dog Took 25 Years to Win the Race](https://www.youtube.com/watch?v=Y1l6Xj4PLEk).
-Special thanks to the community for making the game's source code available for study and analysis and to XXXXXXXX for inspiring this analysis.
+Special thanks to the community for making the game's source code available for study and analysis hosted on the Majora's Mask [zeldaret](https://github.com/zeldaret/mm) GitHub repository.